ysharshitha/ysharshitha/README.md

-- 👋 Hi, I’m Harshitha y s
+- 👋 Hi, I’m Harshitha y
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Data Science And machine learning
 - 💞️ I’m looking to collaborate on all topics realted to Data Science.Machine Learning
 - 📫 How to reach me on my email id ysharshitha@29gmail.com